jonclemo/autocorrect-for-logseq/TESTING.md

 - ✅ Report the issue with steps to reproduce

 ### Dictionary not loading
-- ✅ Check that `dist/dictionary/base_safe.json` exists
+- ✅ Check that the plugin built successfully
-- ✅ Verify the file is not empty
+- ✅ Verify `dist/index.js` exists and is not empty
 - ✅ Check console for loading errors
+- ✅ The dictionary is bundled into `index.js`, so no separate dictionary file is needed

 ## Expected Behavior Summary